© Robin Rankin Willis

 I recently spent some time in the Tennessee Archives researching Rankins who were in Gibson County, Tennessee beginning about 1830.
 It was a good reminder about how easy it is to conflate various families with the same surname when they live in the same general geographic area at roughly the same time.
 It occurred to me that I should have prefaced any Rankin posts on this website with some basic information about certain colonial Rankin lines, hoping to help you distinguish among those families when you run across them … or read the detailed Rankin articles I post.
 I apologize for my lack of foresight.
 This post is my belated remedy.

 First, a caveat.
 If you have read my post about Scots-Irish migration, you already know that the earliest colonial immigrants from the Ulster plantation of Ireland (around 1700) settled mostly in New England.
 Among those were evidently some Rankins.
 I know absolutely nothing about New England Rankins.
-I know next to nothing about most of the Rankin families who settled initially in Pennsylvania in the early 1700s, moved to the Shenandoah Valley and then, in the case of some, on to eastern Tennessee.
+I know next to nothing about most of the Rankin families who settled initially in Pennsylvania or Virginia in the early to mid- 1700s, although I’m working like mad to get up that learning curve.

 What I do know with a modicum of confidence is something about colonial Rankin families of North Carolina.
 That is my Rankin wheelhouse.
 When I started this hobby, I soon learned that my last conclusively proved Rankin ancestor was born in North Carolina around 1800.
 That was my only clue as to his origin.
 Searching for his parents consequently involved mucking about in North Carolina Rankin families.
 I acquired a ton of records in the process, because there weren’t any quick answers.